 DO Experiment with Colours

 It’s true that white is classic, subtle and timeless, but it is the safe choice.
-Venture out of your comfort zone by experimenting with colour combinations that add excitement and dimension to the space.
+Step out of your comfort zone by trying out different colour combinations that add excitement and dimension to the space.
 The traditional colour palette at Christmas time is red, white and green, but you’d be amazed at the eye-catching effect you can achieve by experimenting with blue, silver and yellow tones.

 DON’T Overload Your Circuits